fylein/netsuite-sdk-py/README.md

 Documentation can be found in the docs/_build/html folder (open index.html) and soon in readthedocs.
 For contributors: to build the documentation (cd to /docs and) run `make buildapi` as well as `make html`

+## Contributions

+This SDK is under active development.
+Once the contracts are well settled, we will be accepting contributions.
+Please mail siva@fyle.in if you wish to collaborate on this.